Voluntary Liquidation (voluntary winding up)

-A company may choose a Members Voluntary Liquidation (MVL) to close or restructure if the company is solvent (can pay its debts).
+A company may choose a Members Voluntary Liquidation (MVL) to close or restructure if the company is solvent (can pay its debts within 12 months).
 Termed a solvent liquidation.

 Liquidation Process OverviewA liquidator (either the official receiver (an officer of the court) or a licensed insolvency practitioner) will administer the liquidation process.
 During the liquidation process the liquidator will take control of the business and ensure the following: